Upper West Side: Residences

 The apartment buildings along Central Park West, facing the park, are some of the city's most opulent.
-The Dakota at 72nd Street has been home to numerous celebrities including John Lennon, Leonard Bernstein, and Lauren Bacall.
+The Dakota at 72nd Street has been home to numerous celebrities including John Lennon, Lauren Bacall, Leonard Bernstein, Judy Garland, Joe Namath, Gilda Radner, and Paul Simon.
 Other buildings on CPW include four twin-towered structures: the Century and Majestic by Irwin Chanin, the Orwell House by the firm of Mulliken and Moeller, and the San Remo and El Dorado by Emery Roth.
 Roth also designed the Beresford, the Alden, and the Ardsley on Central Park West.
 His first major commission, the Belle Époque-style Belleclaire Hotel, is on Broadway, while the moderne-style Normandy stands on Riverside at 86th Street.
 Along Broadway are several large apartment houses, including the Belnord (1908), the Apthorp (1908), the Ansonia (1902), the Dorilton (1902), and the Manhasset.
 All are individually designated New York City landmarks.

 The serpentine Riverside Drive also has many pre-war houses and larger buildings, while West End Avenue is lined with pre-war Beaux-Arts apartment buildings and townhouses dating from the late-19th and early 20th centuries.
 Columbus Avenue north of 87th Street was the spine for major post-World War II urban renewal.
 Broadway is lined with such architecturally notable apartment buildings as The Ansonia, The Apthorp, The Belnord, the Astor Court Building, and The Cornwall, which features an Art Nouveau cornice.
 Newly constructed 15 Central Park West and 535 West End Avenue are among some of the prestigious residential addresses in Manhattan.